gabriellukke/gabriellukke/README.md

 ## About me

-- 👱🏻 I'm 19 years old, brazilian and living in Osasco - SP.
+- 👱🏻 I'm 20 years old, brazilian and living in Osasco - SP.
-- 🌱 I'm on a FullStack Developer Course at [Trybe].
+- 🌱 I'm a Technology Instructor at [Trybe].
-- 👯 I'm looking for job oportunities as a software developer.
+- 👯 I'm looking to improve my skills as a Technology/Development Instructor.
-- 🥅 2021 Goals: Get my first job as a software developer and finish my course at trybe.
+- 🥅 2021 Goals: I want to help as many people as I can with instructing on Web Development and Buy a X-Box Series S ;).
 - ⚡ I love code, play video games and playing sports.

 ### Languages and Tools: